 Churchyard Maintenance

-We are a small informal team of helpers who do our best to maintain the churchyard.
+We were a very small informal team of helpers who did our best to maintain the churchyard, and really will need more volunteers in 2026.
 Because some of us work, and some of us are retired, we don't, at present, have any formal time of meeting.
 We just put ourselves to work when we can find the time, whether that's during the week or at weekends.

-We are leaving some areas of the churchyard 'wild' for nature.
+We are managing (not leaving!, there's a correction here) some areas of the churchyard 'wild' for nature.
 In the most this is on the edges and around older, untended graves.
 But if you do tend a grave and it's 'in the wilderness' and you rather it wasn't then do let us know.

-We have a fairly extensive set of tools at our disposal, with 3 petrol mowers, a couple of strimmers (little and large) and a good selection of hand tools.
+We have a fairly extensive set of tools at our disposal, with 4 petrol mowers, a couple of strimmers (little and large), a hedge trimmer, and a good selection of hand tools.

 If you do tend any grave or cremation memorial stone then please do remove any old flowers/plants etc as the season progresses.
 Likewise if you are leaving cut flowers then do not leave them in plastic wrapping.
 We are trying to do our part for the enviroment and plastic waste is high in the media interest at the moment!
 The green bin in the car park area is for general church/churchyard waste (despite it's colour).